atn832/ios-intro-3-yelp/README.md

 This is a demo application for displaying Yelp search results using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: 8 hours spent so far
+Time spent: 11 hours spent in total

  * Search results page
    * [x] Table rows should be dynamic height according to the content height